Skip to content

 Yes and No!

-It is normal to think that the remaining family members of Sir Arthur Conan Doyle would be happy with such a celebration of their father’s most famous character.
+It is expected that Sir Arthur Conan Doyle’s remaining family members would be happy with such a celebration of their father’s most famous character.
 Unfortunately, that was not the case with the Museum of Sherlock Holmes.

-Jean Conan Doyle, Doyle’s youngest daughter who served as a military officer in the Women’s Royal Air Force, was entirely against the museum idea.
-She thought that dedicating a museum to Sherlock Holmes was deceiving many people into thinking he was real.
-Even when she was offered to dedicate one room of the museum to her father, she refused.
+Jean Conan Doyle, Doyle’s youngest daughter, who served as a military officer in the Women’s Royal Air Force, was entirely against the museum idea.
+She thought that dedicating a museum to Sherlock Holmes would deceive many people into thinking he was real.
+She refused even when she was offered to dedicate one museum room to her father.

 The Sherlock Holmes Museum at 221B Baker Street may be the first such museum, but it is not the only one.
-There are multiple ones dedicated, too, to Sherlock Holmes in many different countries.
-The second one was, in fact, opened in Switzerland just a year after the first one was opened.
+There are multiple ones dedicated to Sherlock Holmes in many different countries.
+The second one was, in fact, opened in Switzerland just a year after the first one.

 Sherlock Holmes Museum

-Ironically, Jean Conan Doyle was not against the establishment of this museum in Switzerland, which is something no one can really understand.
+Ironically, Jean Conan Doyle was not against establishing this museum in Switzerland, which no one can really understand.

-Since Sherlock’s home now has a physical existence and as a way to preserve the English Heritage and Culture, a permanent sign, a blue plaque, with the address 221B Baker Street, was added at the entrance of the museum.
+Since Sherlock’s home now exists physically, and as a way to preserve English Heritage and Culture, a permanent sign, a blue plaque with the address 221B Baker Street, was added at the museum’s entrance in 1990.
 It marks that Sherlock Holmes, the consultant and detective, lived there from 1881 to 1904.
-The sign was added in 1990.

-The blue plaque was initially established by the Society of Arts in the mid-19th century.
-Then after that, it was run by an English charity called English Heritage which takes care of hundreds of monuments, including buildings, places and historic sites in the UK.
+The Society of Arts initially established the blue plaque in the mid-19th century.
+After that, it was run by an English charity called English Heritage, which takes care of hundreds of monuments, including buildings, places, and historic sites in the UK.

 As a goodwill gesture after years of conflicts and court hearings, the Abbey National Building Society financed the creation of a bronze statue of Sherlock Holmes.
 The statue is now kept at the underground station of Baker Street.

 Museums are the time machines scientists could not yet invent.
-They take us so many years back in time to see what the fascinating past was like.
-Although this does not quite apply to the Museum of Sherlock Holmes, it does match many other ones, such as the Brontë Parsonage Museum, which was established in the parsonage where Charlotte Brontë lived with her famous and talented siblings.
+It took us so many years to see the fascinating past.
+Although this does not quite apply to the Museum of Sherlock Holmes, it matches many others, such as the Brontë Parsonage Museum, which was established in the parsonage where Charlotte Brontë lived with her famous and talented siblings.

 Nearby Attractions